-The applicant must fill out and return this form to the FIM via his/her National Federation (FMN)
+The applicant must fill out (PLEASE USE BLOCK CAPITALS) and return this form to the FIM via his/her National Federation (FMN)

-Please return this form and documents to victoria.corredoira@fim.ch and to dominique.hebrard@fim.ch, at latest 3 months (90 days) before the date set for the attempt or the start of the event (see procedure for SUBMITING APPLICATION below below).
-By making this application, the rider's FMN must ensure that the applicant is in conformity with and will respect FIM Regulations and codes in force\ (see list below).
+Please return this form and documents to svetlana.nazarova@fim.ch and to dominique.hebrard@fim.ch, at the latest 3 months (90 days) before the date set for the attempt or the start of the event (see the procedure for SUBMITTING APPLICATION below).
+By making this application, the rider's FMN must ensure that the applicant is in conformity with and will respect FIM Regulations and Codes in force\ (see list below).